The Vision for Green Revolution in Pakistan by Dr Tahir ul Qadri

 - Federal Supreme Court in Islamabad

-and state matters and will operate in the federal capital.
+After the revolution, the central Supreme Court will only deal with the constitutional and state matters and will operate in the federal capital.
 The common man will not need to travel to Islamabad.

 - Supreme Courts will be set up at provinces (current divisions)